Uiedbook/cradova/README.md

   return _("div", "Hello  " + name);
 }

+/*

+when using router and screens

+cradova will create a div with data-cra-id=cradova-app-wrapper

+if it already exist cradova will use it instead

+so if you want to use your own mount point then create a div with data-cra-id="cradova-app-wrapper"

+*/

 const home = new Screen({
   name: "hello page", // page title
   template: HelloMessage,